PC-Logix/OpenFM/README.md

 fm.setScreenColor(0xFF0000) Sets the text color to red on the display

+fm.setScreenText("Text to display on radio")  Text will scroll if larger than the display.

 Highly modified version of Dragon's Radio Mod, Dragon's Radio Mod is Licenses MIT.